xrcyz/xrcyz.github.io/_posts/2021-01-10-Toy-LSTM-Illustration.md

 > If you aren't familiar with the logistic and tanh formuals above, you can plug them into [desmos](https://www.desmos.com/calculator) to see what they look like.
 Basically the logistic function lets you do a boolean test for whether a vector is above/below a plane in n-space, and the tanh function performs the same test but in the range -1 to 1, so you can increment or decrement the memory based on the result.

 Note that the test for each node requires gaming the order of the edges preceding it.
-It is an extremely flaky way of coding, but that seems to align with the general perception that neural networks are doing blackbox code golf.
+It is an extremely flaky way of coding, but that seems to align with my general impression that neural networks are doing blackbox code golf that is never meant to be read.
 It would be nice to go up a level on the ladder of abstraction, to a graph of all possible programs, connected by edges which are edits to the program; I think this would naturally converge on a basin of non-flaky code... but anyway.

 Here is the [full implementation](https://openprocessing.org/sketch/1412417):